Introduction

 Income withholding is an administrative or court ordered deduction of child and medical support obligations from a parent's income.
 The employer (or other source of income, i.e., banks, unemployment compensation, workers' compensation, etc.) deducts the specified amount each pay period and sends the payment to the Ohio Child Support Payment Central (CSPC).

-Income is defined as "any form of monetary payment, including personal earnings; workers' compensation payments; unemployment compensation benefits....; pensions, annuities; allowances; private or governmental retirement benefits; disability or sick pay; insurance proceeds; lottery prize awards; federal, state, or local government benefits...; any form of trust fund or endowment; lump sum payments; and any other payment in money.
+Income is defined as "any form of monetary payment, including personal earnings; workers' compensation payments; unemployment compensation benefits...; pensions, annuities; allowances; private or governmental retirement benefits; disability or sick pay; insurance proceeds; lottery prize awards; federal, state, or local government benefits...; any form of trust fund or endowment; lump sum payments; and any other payment in money.

-Note: Under Ohio law, direct payment of child support (from one parent directly to the other parent) is considered a gift.
+NOTE: Under Ohio law, direct payment of child support (from one parent directly to the other parent) is considered a gift.

 All child support cases are now subject to income withholding.
 However, income withholding is not required for the self-employed unless that individual falls under the definition of an employee under a contract as an independent contractor and who is an individual, the sole shareholder of a corporation, or the sole member of a limited liability company per Revised Code section 3121.89.
 State law provides for fines against an employer who discharges from employment, refuses to hire, or takes disciplinary action against an employee in response or reaction to withholding for child support.